 The benefit the optical communication industry gains from the end market's need is increasing.
 The recent rise of cloud computing, the establishment of data center and the concept of the IoT are still the trends.
 Companies and customers' needs toward big data transmission and storage have increased greatly.
 They drive the USA, Japan, China and other countries to actively establish fiber optics network infrastructures to cope with the increasing demand for big data transmission like media video transmission.
-As the following figure shows, both the active and passive components in the optical communication field benefit from the strong need on the end market and grow rapidly.
-Overall, the production value of the active and passive components will have a compound annual growth rate of 11% and reach USD\$7.136 billion in 2024 from the USD\$3.896 billion in 2018.
+As shown in the figure below, optical communication components have benefited from the strong demand in the terminal market and have grown rapidly.
+Overall, the output value will grow from US\$14,224 million in 2019 to US\$24,787 million 2025 at a compound annual growth rate of 10%.